motua16/Sparkify-Churn-Prediction---Pyspark/README.md

 Some improvements that can be made are :

-* Using cross-validation and param-grid-builder to find out the best parameters
+* Using `cross-validation` and `param-grid-builder` to find out the best hyper-parameters
-* Trying other models such as Neural Networks, Support Vector Machine etc
+* Trying other models such as `Neural Networks`, `Support Vector Machine` etc
 * Extracting out new features that can predict churn better